Additionally, it may be easier to build key running muscles, like the Amazing Runners World Show build muscle Marathon Training Diet?

 As a beginner, you can experience faster muscle gains because your body has not yet adapted to strength training, so any new stimulus leads to significant improvements.
 As you become more experienced, gains slow down as you approach your genetic potential, he says.

 If you’ve been progressing in both running and weight training for a long time, “then your potential for increase is probably going to be pretty minimal, especially at super high volumes and high intensities [of running],” says Rosenkranz.
-“The more volume Can You Build Muscle While Marathon Training intensity you do, the less likelihood of building muscle.
-So if you’re an elite marathoner and you’re training 70-plus miles per week, your goal is probably not going to be hypertrophy,” but rather, maintaining muscular endurance Master the Marathon.
+“The more volume you do, the more intensity you do, the less likelihood of building muscle.
+So if you’re an elite marathoner and you’re training 70-plus miles per week, your goal is probably not going to be hypertrophy,” but rather, maintaining muscular endurance Get the Program.

 Most of the time, it’s difficult to build muscle during a race training block because of nutrition, says Rosenkranz.
 Most often, you’re not getting an adequate amount of protein and carbohydrates, which can lead to more muscle breakdown than your body can repair between runs and workouts, she explains.